Details about Fulbright Slavic Award 2023

 Fulbright Slavic Award 2023 is offered for Research Fellow/ Scientist degree in the field of History, Politics, Culture & Economy.
 You can apply to this scholarship here.
 The deadline for the sending your application is 12 Dec 2022.
 This scholarship is provided by Polish-U.S. Fulbright Commission and the value of this scholarship is Full Funding, travel allowance + living expenses + relocation & research allowances .
 This scholarship is open for: Open to Poland nationals.

 - Fulbright Slavic Award, 2019 is open for scholars working in Polish academic institutions and wish to teach at the University of Washington or the University of Illinois at Chicago OR The Ohio State University in Columbus (OSU).

 - The applicants must specialize in the culture and history of Poland and East-Central Europe.

 - Applicants of Fulbright Slavic Award, 2019 must be Polish citizens who do not possess permanent residence in the US (green card) or dual Polish and U.S. citizenship.

 - At least a Ph.D. degree and a position of an Assistant Professor level or higher in Poland institutions must be possessed by the applicants.

 - All the J-1 visa formal requirements must be met.

-- Good command of English language is expected.
+- Good command of the English language is expected.

-- Applicants must not be residing in U.S while applying and must not have resided in U.S for the past five years.
+- Applicants must not be residing in the U.S while applying and must not have resided in the U.S for the past five years.

 - Applicants who have no substantial recent experience will be preferred.

 - Applicants wishing to teach at the University of Washington in Seattle will be awarded a grant for 6-9 months depending on the availability of scholars.